Noureqo1/Books_manger_API-using-Express.js/README.md

 # Books & Plogs API

-A simple RESTful API for managing books and plogs using Express.js.
+A simple RESTful API for managing books and plogs using Express.js with PostgreSQL and MongoDB.

+## Database Architecture

+This API uses a hybrid database approach:
+- **PostgreSQL**: Stores structured data (authors)
+- **MongoDB**: Stores unstructured data (plogs)

 ## Setup and Installation